 Rogan Josh is a North Indian curry from the region of Kashmir.
 Traditionally served with lamb or goat, with the addition of alkanet flower or root and Kashmiri chillies.
-Brought there by the Mughals with the influence of Persian cuisine, it has become a stable dish in Kashmiri cuisine.
+Brought there by the Mughals with the influence of Persian cuisine, it has become a staple dish in Kashmiri cuisine.

-Kashmiri chillies are a mild & vibrant chilli with strong red hues.
+Kashmiri chillies are mild & vibrant chilli with strong red hues.
 They are used in Indian cuisine not to add heat to the dish but to add flavour and their vibrant colour.
 They are somewhat similar to paprika.

 Cinnamon is a spice that is from the inner bark off ‘cinnamon’ trees like Cinnamomum verum which is native to sir Lanka.
 This spice is now highly available and used throughout most of the world.
 It has a very strong flavour so it is normally used in small quantities.

 Alkanet root is a herb that belongs to the borage family.
 The alkanet plant has a bright blue flower and a black and dark red root.
-It is commonly used for a source of red dye and is popular in Indian cuisine to add colour to the recipe.
+It is commonly used as a source of red dye and is popular in Indian cuisine to add colour to the recipe.
 The alkanet flower & root is not approved for food colouring in the European Union due to potential side effects of the plant.
 This is why I have avoided this ingredient in the recipe.

 Gingerol in Ginger which is a relative of Capsaicin has powerful anti-inflammatory and antioxidant effects.
-It used for a variety of nature medicines and is believed to ease the effects of nausea, reduce muscle soreness and improve digestion.
+It used for a variety of natural medicines and is believed to ease the effects of nausea, reduce muscle soreness and improve digestion.

 Is another vegetable that has been used in food medicine for thousands of years.
 It has been referred to as ‘Russian penicillin’ due to its antibacterial properties.